mia-platform/crud-service/docs/10_Overview_and_Usage.md

 - Array of Numbers
 - Array of Objects

-For the Objects and array of Objects, you could add a JSON Schema describing the expected properties.
+For the Objects and array of Objects, it is <u>recommended</u> adding a JSON Schema describing the expected properties.
+This additional schema helps in disambiguating between valid or invalid requests payloads, especially when using update modifiers in the update commands within `PATCH` body.

 ### Collection document properties